 2. Create a Theme

 What says summer to you?
 Maybe you love weekends at the lake, a week at the beach, or sailing.
 Bring your perfect vacation feel into your bedroom with a theme.
 Coastal themes are hot in 2021.
 And it’s no surprise since 2020 stifled vacation plans for many.
-Add some coastal accent like seashells your child gathered on vacation, a tropical plant, netting, or marine themed throw pillows strategically placed across your luxury mattress.
+Add some coastal accent like seashells your child gathered on vacation, a tropical plant, netting, or marine themed throw pillows strategically placed across your sustainable mattress.
 A good mattress supports you for a more restful sleep no matter the season.

 3. Choose the Right Bedding